The Nephele ecosystem: stars, globular clusters, and stellar streams associated with the progenitor galaxy of $\omega$ Centauri: Introduction

-In addition to the stars lost by $\omega$~Cen ``globular cluster" along its current orbit in the Galaxy, more recently, using spectroscopic data and Gaia astrometry, the search for traces of the accretion of $\omega$~Cen's progenitor in the Milky Way has begun, in particular using the chemical abundances of stars and globular clusters as chemical markers of their origin.
-Following this approach, in \citet{pagnini2025} we used the APOGEE~DR17 data \citep{abdurro22} and in particular the catalogue of globular clusters published by \citet{schiavon2023} to search for the population of globular clusters that once belonged to the progenitor of $\omega$~Cen, and which would later be accreted in the Galaxy.
-For this, we searched, among Galactic globular clusters, those chemically compatible with $\omega$~Centauri, i.e. clusters that overlap with $\omega$~Centauri in part of its chemical abundance space.
+In addition to the stars lost by $\omega$~Cen GC along its current orbit in the Galaxy, more recently, using spectroscopic data and \emph{Gaia} astrometry, the search for traces of the accretion of $\omega$~Cen's progenitor in the Milky Way has begun, in particular using the chemical abundances of stars and GCs as chemical markers of their origin.
+Following this approach, in \citet{pagnini2025} we used the APOGEE~DR17 data \citep{abdurro22} and in particular the catalogue of GCs published by \citet{schiavon2023} to search for the population of GCs that once belonged to the progenitor of $\omega$~Cen, and which would later be accreted in the Galaxy.
+For this, we searched, among Galactic GCs, those chemically compatible with $\omega$~Centauri, i.e. clusters that overlap with $\omega$~Centauri in part of its chemical abundance space.
 If $\omega$~Cen is indeed the nucleus of an accreted galaxy, we assumed that its chemical abundances should be representative of at least a part of its progenitor, as it is the case for M~54 and the nuclear star cluster of the Milky Way, whose chemical patterns overlap with those of their respective host galaxies, i.e. Sagittarius dwarf \citep[as shown by][]{pagnini2025} and the Milky Way \citep[as shown by][]{nandakumar2025, ryde2025}.
-Following this approach, we were able to highlight the strong link that binds the globular clusters NGC~6656, NGC~6752, NGC~6254, NGC~6809, NGC~6273 and NGC~6205 to $\omega$~Cen and interpreted this link as evidence that all these clusters formed in the same progenitor galaxy, which has been long searched for and which we named \textit{Nephele}.
-This work was followed by that of \citet{anguiano2025}, who -- using APOGEE~DR17 data as well -- suggested that even among field stars there are some with chemistry compatible with $\omega$~Cen, and that these field stars are also redistributed over a wide range of energies and angular momenta, in agreement with \citet{pagnini2025}'s findings for globular clusters.\\
+Following this approach, we were able to highlight the strong link that binds the GCs NGC~6656, NGC~6752, NGC~6254, NGC~6809, NGC~6273 and NGC~6205 to $\omega$~Cen and interpreted this link as evidence that all these clusters formed in the same progenitor galaxy, which has been long searched for and which we named Nephele.
+This work was followed by that of \citet{anguiano2025}, who -- using APOGEE~DR17 data as well -- suggested that even among field stars there are some with chemistry compatible with $\omega$~Cen, and that these field stars are also redistributed over a wide range of energies and angular momenta, in agreement with \citet{pagnini2025}'s findings for GCs.\\